hafluz/energy_data/README.md

 ![Captura de Tela (9)](https://user-images.githubusercontent.com/122936255/215545006-45224a36-7173-4e34-978f-217180bcca6f.png)

-## Project Overview
-The purpose of this project was to create a dashboard for tracking the adoption and evolution of low-carbon energy sources (i.e. hydro, nuclear, wind, solar) across the world and throughout the years.

-### Methodology
-* Data exploration
-* Data preparation and wrangling
-* Setting KPIs
-* Descriptive statistics
-* Data visualization

-### Tools
-* SQL
-* BigQuery
-* Python
-* Pandas, Jupyter
-* Tableau
-* Google Cloud

 ## Project Description
-The main goal of the project was to create a tool to track the growth and evolution of low-carbon energy throughout the world.
+The main goal of the project was to create a tool to track the growth and evolution of low-carbon energy (i.e. hydro, nuclear, wind, solar) throughout the world.
 Additionally, the aim was to explore the data further and test a few hypotheses regarding the use of clean energy sources and their relationship with overall CO2 emissions and other key economic indicators.

 To answer these questions and to develop insights for further validation, descriptive and diagnostic data analytics were imployed with SQL using Google BigQuery - [the queries and scripts can be found here](https://github.com/hafluz/energy_data/blob/main/energy_python.ipynb).